NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 This signals dry-run resolvers that the client has opted-in to DNSSEC errors for dry-run zones.
-Dry-run resolvers that support opt-in MUST respond with the dry-run DNSSEC error if any and MUST attach the same EDNS0 option code TBD_w in the response to mark the error response as coming from a dry-run zone.
+Dry-run resolvers that support opt-in MUST respond with the dry-run DNSSEC error, if any, and MUST attach the same EDNS0 option code TBD_w in the response to mark the error response as coming from a dry-run zone.

 Dry-run resolvers that support opt-in MUST cache the DNSSEC status of the